muratk5n/thirdwave/en/README.md

 Pelosi is Number \#15.
 Small wonder poor gets shafted by Dems constantly, they dont even have healthcare.
-Dem SOH could not care less got bunch of money.
+Dem SOH could not care less, got bunch of money.

 "Meet the 25 wealthiest members of Congress"